llvm/llvm-test-suite/MicroBenchmarks/libs/benchmark/googletest/docs/gmock_cook_book.md

 ```

 says that `Blah` will be called with arguments `x`, `y`, and `z` where `x < y <
 z`.
-Note that in this example, it wasn't necessary specify the positional
+Note that in this example, it wasn't necessary to specify the positional
 matchers.

 As a convenience and example, gMock provides some matchers for 2-tuples,